Managing organization members

 A member's graph-specific role must have more permissions than their organization-wide role.

-Contributors in an organization create a new graph, they are automatically granted the Graph Admin role for that graph.
+When Contributors in an organization create a new graph, they are automatically granted the Graph Admin role for that graph.

 |View and edit billing information||✓|